SeanBNU/world-happiness-model/README.md

 - All CSV files are managed through Git LFS
 - Make sure Git LFS is installed before cloning
 - Always pull LFS files after cloning: `git lfs pull`
-- Update requirements.txt if you add new dependencies
+- Use the same environment setup (Conda or pip) as other team members for consistency

-## Storage Limits
+## Note: Storage Limits
 - GitHub LFS has a storage limit of 1GB for free accounts
 - Monthly bandwidth limit: 1GB